-Since 2010, the Photographic Collection has been undertaking an extensive digitization programme: to date approximately 70,000 of the Collection’s 400,000 images have been scanned and added to its database.
+Since 2010, the Photographic Collection has been undertaking an extensive digitization programme: to date approximately 80,000 of the Collection’s 400,000 images have been scanned and added to its database.
 The bulk of these relate to the theme of classical antiquity and its influence on later periods, one of Aby Warburg’s principal scholarly interests (Duits, 2018, p.162).
 The continued digitization programme is mainly funded by external grant income, particularly from the Kress Foundation who in recent years have funded the conversion of several tranches of the collection.

-The Iconographic Database employs an extended version of the Wittkower’s classification scheme, translated into a facetted taxonomy (Duits, 2018, p.162).
+The Iconographic Database employs an extended version of Wittkower’s classification scheme, translated into a facetted taxonomy (Duits, 2018, p.162).
 This extends considerably the granularity of the subject index to the paper collection, usually by adding extensive sub-facets to the categories of the original classification.
 Up to eight taxonomic levels are available to record an iconographic subject; this allows very detailed descriptions, for instance:-

 RELIGIOUS ICONOGRAPHY